MicrosoftDocs/sql-docs/docs/connect/odbc/windows/dsn-wizard-2.md

 ### With Active Directory Service Principal authentication

-Specifies that the driver authenticate to SQL Server using an Azure Active Directory Service Principal.
+Specifies that the driver authenticate to SQL Server using a Microsoft Entra service Principal.

 ### Login ID